dan1229/django_dans_notifications/README.md

 4. Run `python manage.py migrate` to update your database schema.

-5. Create notifications via the API endpoints, in code or your Django admin portal.
+5. Use the API endpoints, in code or your Django admin portal.

 ### Requirements